LightningCreations/lc-coreutils/README.md

 (Note: mknod does not test block or character device files, due to the nature of them, and the dependence on a privileged process)

 Beyond the known failures,
- any test suite failure is a bug and should be reported to the lc-coreutils issue tracker,
+ any test suite failure (except on an unsupported system) is a bug and should be reported to the lc-coreutils issue tracker,
  <https://github.com/LightningCreations/lc-coreutils/issues>.

 Please indicate the which test(s) failed, and any additional information